quasarframework/quasar/README.md

 - Check if the issue is reproducible with the latest stable version of Quasar.
 If you are using a pre-release, please indicate the specific version you are using.

 - It is **required** that you clearly describe the steps necessary to reproduce the issue you are running into.
 Issues with no clear repro steps will not be triaged.
-If an issue labeled "need repro" receives no further input from the issue author for more than 5 days, it will be closed.
+If an issue labeled "need repro" receives no further input from the issue author for more than five days, it will be closed.

 - If your issue is resolved but still open, don’t hesitate to close it.
 In case you found a solution by yourself, it could be helpful to explain how you fixed it.